blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 # Terms
 - Passband: The frequency range that can pass through a bandpass filter
 - Bandpass Filter: A filter that only allows bands in a given range to pass.
 It usually has two band-stop filters.
+The response of a bandpass filter would include the bandpass signal and the stopband filter outputs on either sides.
-- Band-stop Filter: A filter that
+- Band-stop Filter: A filter that attenuates frequencies of a given range, usually used in a bandpass filter.
+It has two non-zero and non-infinite corner frequencies.
+	- The required attenuation maybe 20-120 dB higher than the passband attenuation, which is often 0 dB.
-- Stopband: The frequency range that is stopped by a band-stop filter
+- Stopband: The frequency range that is stopped by a band-stop filter.
 - Lowpass Filter:

-- Bandpass signal: The filtered signal after passing through a bandpass filter
+- Bandpass signal: The filtered signal after passing through a bandpass filter.
 - Baseband signal: A signal with frequencies from 0 to the baseband frequency
 - Bandwidth: The range of frequencies in a signal.
 For a bandpass signal, f_max - f_min.
 For a lowpass signal, f_cutoff - 0 = f_cutoff.